-There are no known security flaws for either protocol.
+There are no known security flaws in either protocol.
 If security is your topmost priority, the conservative option is OpenVPN.
 It has simply been around much longer than WireGuard, gone through more third-party security audits, and has a far longer track record than WireGuard.
 However, as WireGuard matures, its updated encryption algorithms and minimal codebase make it all the more attractive.

 5. Auditability: OpenVPN vs WireGuard

 To know if you can trust a VPN protocol, it needs to be auditable.
-Auditability is one of the key reasons that open source software is preferred by most privacy advocates.
+Auditability is one of the key reasons that open-source software is preferred by most privacy advocates.

 But just because code is open source doesn’t make it easy to audit.
 OpenVPN is auditable.
 But with hundreds of thousands of lines of code, actually doing an audit requires a team of experts and a lot of time.